eZmaxinc/eZmax-SDK-java/docs/ObjectEzsignfoldertypeApi.md

 <a name="ezsignfoldertypeGetAutocompleteV1"></a>
 # **ezsignfoldertypeGetAutocompleteV1**
-> CommonGetAutocompleteV1Response ezsignfoldertypeGetAutocompleteV1(sSelector, acceptLanguage, sQuery)
+> CommonGetAutocompleteV1Response ezsignfoldertypeGetAutocompleteV1(sSelector, sQuery, acceptLanguage)

 Retrieve Ezsignfoldertypes and IDs